seehorne/GetGrinnected/README.md

 When you create a pull request modifying code files, it will trigger one or more CI pipelines in order to run unit tests.

 Pipelines will be run based on which code files you modify.
 For instance, if you edit files under `src/ios/` only Swift tests will be run, but if you edit both `src/ios/` and `src/backend/` both Swift and Node.js tests will be run.

+Pipelines run when pushing to any feature branch, as well as before merging to main.

 ## Commit Messages